“The Sopranos and Cliffhangers”

 Tony’s disbelief is the perfect capstone to such a plot twist.
 Likewise, the sound of Chris’ respirator — no music, just the electronic rhythm of a life hanging in the balance — makes for a haunting soundtrack.

-What truly takes away from the cliffhanger’s power, however, is the scene that takes place between the shootout and the hospital bed — Matt asks Richie for protection, and is immediately chased out with a baseball bat.
-Even though this brief detour lasts less than a minute, it provides a hilarious tonal shift in between two moments of tragedy, undercutting them both as a result.
+What truly takes away from the cliffhanger’s power, however, is the scene that takes place between the shootout and the hospital bed — Matt asks Richie for protection and is immediately chased out with a baseball bat.
+Even though this brief detour lasts less than a minute, it provides a hilarious tonal shift between two moments of tragedy, undercutting them both as a result.

 Ironically, the shocking cliffhanger undercuts how funny the rest of the episode is.
 What should’ve been another Sopranos comedy masterpiece goes from “nothing happens” to “something happened” far too quickly.
 And at only 42-minutes, perhaps the episode could have benefitted from some extra padding.

 Or perhaps the shortened run-time helps maintain the episode’s shock value on rewatch.
-Even after ten viewings, Matt and Sean’s ambush still feels like it comes out of nowhere, partly because “Full Leather Jacket” is 10-minutes shorter than the average Sopranos episode.
+Even after multiple viewings, Matt and Sean’s ambush still feels like it comes out of nowhere, partly because “Full Leather Jacket” is 10-minutes shorter than the average Sopranos episode.

 Cliffhanger or not, this is still another well-rounded episode in a season full of them.
 Aside from the rushed execution at the end, the installment gives us plenty to think about.